Michelle F. Moseley Counseling

 Insider.com – Living with High-Functioning Depression

 If the topic of high-functioning depression resonates with you, you can read the full article here.
-I also invite you to contact me if you’re located in North Carolina or Florida and think I may be a good fit to assist with your mental health needs.
+I also invite you to contact me if you’re located in North Carolina and think I may be a good fit to assist with your mental health needs.